na-stewart/sanic-security/README.md

 * Initial Admin Generation

-The initial admin account can be logged into and has complete authoritative access.
+The initial admin account is generated on startup, can be logged into, and has complete authoritative access.
 The credentials for this account are set via config.

 ```python
 generate_initial_admin(app)